Laporte, Colorado

 Laporte (originally spelled La Porte and alternatively spelled LaPorte) is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Larimer County, Colorado, United States.
 The CDP is a part of the Fort Collins, CO Metropolitan Statistical Area.
 The Laporte post office has the ZIP Code 80535.
-At the United States Census 2010, the population of the Laporte CDP was 2,450, while the population of the 80535 ZIP Code Tabulation Area was 2,636 including adjacent areas.
+At the United States Census 2020, the population of the Laporte CDP was 2,409.